wzpan/comment.js/README.md

 comment.js
 ===

-Pure JavaScript to make a comment system.
+Pure JavaScript to make a Disqus-like comment system.
 Use issue system of code hosting sites like Github/OSChina as the backend.
 Easily to use.
 Free for running.

 ## Demo